 When and where can fishtailing occur?

 Fishtailing can occur anywhere and anytime there is a low amount of friction on the road surface.
 Of course, this means that wet roads, snow and other slippery surfaces can increase the likelihood of fishtailing.
-Yet other surfaces, such as grit, can also offer little friction and similarly induce fishtailing from your vehicle.
+Yet other surfaces, such as sand can also offer little friction and similarly induce fishtailing from your vehicle.

 Snow and other low friction surfaces increase the likelihood of fishtailing.

 Furthermore, fishtailing occurs when the rear wheels skid out, so your car may be more likely to do this if it uses a rear wheel steering system.
 This is because the rear wheels are actively turning and, if the road surface isn’t accounted for, could lead to over or understeering.